rotationalio/rotational.io/content/en/blog/2024-05-20-starting-simple-with-ai.md

 ## Conclusion

-This example demonstrates how companies can get started on AI projects with small upfront costs to see if there is signal and then scale up and cost up as necessary.
-All of this work was done in less than a month using personal laptops, not expensive cloud infrastructure.
+While our model isn't quite ready for production (stay tuned though 😉), we hope this example demonstrates why it make sense to start simple.
+First off, it's cost effective.
+All of this work was done in less than a month, using our laptops, not expensive cloud infrastructure.
+More importantly, it helped us better define our problem and our targets for prediction, and now we can do a *much* better job costing out a more complete solution.

 While it may seem that we are dismissing the benefits of LLMs, that is far from the case.
-In fact, we have also worked on projects that eventually became successful because we used LLMs.
+In fact, we routinely start with simple models before we scale out to use LLMs.
 There was a client project where we tried a number of traditional ML models, which initially provided some signal, but did not quite meet our their needs.
 Subsequently, we used the DistilBERT model from Hugging Face, applied transfer learning, and were able to meet the client's goal.

 Instead, what we are advocating for is to keep AI systems as simple as possible.
 These are some of the benefits:

 - Simpler systems are cheaper and easier to maintain
 - Simpler systems foster easier collaboration among teams